folkol/sync_vs_async/README.md

 # Sync or Async, that is the question?

-Two similar webapps, one async (RxJava) and one sync.
-What are their performance characteristics like?
+Two similar web service endpoints, one async (RxJava) and one sync.
+What are their performance characteristics?

-The web applications does some meaningless work (serializing back and fourth from json to beans), and then splits the Content up in its parts for storage.
+The web applications performs some meaningless work (serializing back and forth from json to beans), and then splits the Content up in its parts for storage.

 ## Content